bseverns/perceptual-drift/README.md

   - Run [`scripts/setup_jetson.sh`](scripts/setup_jetson.sh) on a fresh flash.
 It installs system deps, spins a venv at `~/venvs/perceptual-drift`, and pulls this repo to `~/code/perceptual-drift`.
 Edit the Git remote inside if you’re not `git@github.com:<you>/perceptual-drift.git`.
   - Sanity-check the camera bus with [`scripts/check_sensors.py`](scripts/check_sensors.py).
 It’ll yell if indices 0–5 are dead.
   - Time the pipeline with [`scripts/profile_pipeline.py`](scripts/profile_pipeline.py --config config/platform_jetson_orin_nano.yaml).
 It grabs frames, computes a tiny drift metric, and prints per-stage timing so you know if GStreamer/CUDA are doing their job.
+- **Drop in a Pi control bridge (copy/paste setup)**
+  - Run [`scripts/setup_pi.sh`](scripts/setup_pi.sh) on Raspberry Pi OS.
+It installs `python-osc`/`pyserial`, GStreamer bits, and writes a `systemd` unit that keeps [`osc_msp_bridge.py`](software/control-bridge/osc_msp_bridge.py) alive against `/dev/ttyACM0` (swap to `/dev/ttyUSB0` if your FC shows up there).
+  - The unit defaults to `--hz 50` with `config/mapping.yaml`; edit `/etc/systemd/system/osc-msp-bridge.service` then `sudo systemctl daemon-reload && sudo systemctl restart osc-msp-bridge` whenever you change ports or mapping files.
+  - Serial fallback / heartbeat loop: pass `--dry-run` to `osc_msp_bridge.py` when the flight controller is unplugged; the dry-run serial stub logs every MSP frame so you can rehearse OSC mappings without arming props.
+When `/pd/consent` drops to `0`, the bridge auto-blasts neutral RC values so Betaflight still sees a heartbeat while the quad stays napping — a safe rehearsal loop layered on top of radio failsafes.
 - **Run a headless-ish hello**
   - `python3 examples/jetson_hello_camera.py --config config/platform_jetson_orin_nano.yaml`
   - Watch the console FPS/drift log; if `outputs.window.enabled` is `true` you also get an OpenCV window with a pulsing circle sized to drift.
 Smash `q` to bail.
 - **Field notes as living log**
   - Jetson runs: log successes + weirdness in [`notes/jetson_field_notes.md`](notes/jetson_field_notes.md).
   - Laptop dev sessions: mirror the habit in [`notes/lap_field_notes.md`](notes/lap_field_notes.md) so future you remembers which USB hub or lighting tweak fixed things.
+  - Pi bridge bring-up: jot what worked in a local notebook or inline comments near [`scripts/setup_pi.sh`](scripts/setup_pi.sh) so the next swap of SD cards is painless.

 This is half studio notebook, half teaching guide: copy/paste the configs straight into workshops, then scribble what broke.
 Novelty < utility.